-The Panel, on the basis of the evidence presented, agrees with the Complainant's contentions that the disputed domain name was registered in bad faith and that it has been used in bad faith.
+The Panel on the basis of the evidence presented, agrees with the Complainant's contentions that the disputed domain names wes registered in bad faith and that it has been used in bad faith.

-Taking into account the distinctiveness and reputation of the trademark "BIODERMA" also recognized by other panels, the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "BIODERMA" when registering the disputed domain name.
-Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100) and the Panel shares this view.
+Taking into account the distinctiveness and reputation of the trademark "BOEHRINGER-INGELHEIM" also recognized by other panels, the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the Complainant's trademark when registering the disputed domain name.

+Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100).
+The Panel shares this view.

-The Panel agrees also that directing Internet users to a web page containing commercial links in relation to the Complainant, like in the present case, is evidence of use in bad faith (see, for example, WIPO case No. D2017-0890).
+The Panel agrees also that directing Internet users to a web page containing commercial links in relation with the field of activity of the Complainant, like in the present case, is evidence of use in bad faith (see, for example, WIPO case No. D2017-0890).